Mexican America (professional wrestling)

 Mexican America was an American professional wrestling stable in the Total Nonstop Action Wrestling (TNA) promotion, consisting of leader Hernandez, Anarquia, Rosita and Sarita, who were portrayed as villainous anti-Americans, promoting the superiority of Mexican-Americans.
-While all members were portrayed as Mexican-Americans, Rosita is in fact Puerto Rican-American, while Sarita is Canadian, though she has wrestled in Mexico for the majority of her career, and Hernandez is of both Mexican and Puerto Rican descent.
-Hernandez and Anarquia are former TNA World Tag Team Champions and Rosita and Sarita former TNA Knockouts Tag Team Champions.
+While all members were portrayed as Mexican-Americans, Rosita is, in fact, Puerto Rican-American, while Sarita is Canadian, though she has wrestled in Mexico for the majority of her career, and Hernandez is of both Mexican and Puerto Rican descent.
+Hernandez and Anarquia are former TNA World Tag Team Champions, and Rosita and Sarita are former TNA Knockouts Tag Team Champions.
 The group's motto was "nada es imposible" (Spanish for "nothing is impossible"), after a tattoo on Hernandez's biceps.

 History

 Formation (2011)

 Mexican America members Rosita (left), Hernandez (back), Anarquia (front) and Sarita (right) in 2011.

 After spending most of 2010 in Mexico, working with the AAA promotion, Hernandez returned to Total Nonstop Action Wrestling (TNA) from his excursion on the February 10, 2011, episode of its primary television program, Impact!.
-While Hernandez had worked the past years in TNA as a face, he was now presented as a heel, when he was hired by the Immortal stable to prevent his old rival Matt Morgan from winning the TNA World Heavyweight Championship.
+While Hernandez had worked the past 3½ years in TNA as a face, he was now presented as a heel, when he was hired by the Immortal stable to prevent his old rival Matt Morgan from winning the TNA World Heavyweight Championship.
 On February 13 at the Against All Odds pay-per-view, Hernandez explained the change in his attitude by claiming that, because of his race, he was treated in the United States like a second-class citizen, while in Mexico he was treated like a star.
 On the following episode of Impact!, Hernandez aligned himself with storyline cousins Rosita and Sarita.
 On March 13 at Victory Road, Hernandez defeated Matt Morgan in a First Blood match, after using fake blood on him, following a run–in from a planted fan.
 On the following episode of Impact!, the alliance of Hernandez, Rosita and Sarita was named Mexican America.
 The three of them were then defeated in a six person street fight by Morgan, Angelina Love and Winter.
 After the match, the "fan", who had interfered in the match at Victory Road, once again entered the ring and attacked Morgan.
 On the March 24 episode of Impact!, he was officially presented as the newest member of Mexican America and named Anarquia.
 Eventually Hernandez's role as Mexican America's spokesman was given to Anarquia.
 According to Hernandez this was because he refused to use stereotypical Mexican jargon.